 AKC STUD BOOK EXPOSED, continued from page one

 Essentially, those dogs garnered from other registries then go in the AKC Stud Book.
-It could be a shelter mutt that “looks like” a purebred that a puppy miller registered with one of their associations, thus it is eligible for AKC registration and bingo, a mongrel dog with a mutt pedigree appears in the AKC Stud Book!
+It could be a shelter mutt that “looks like a purebred" that a puppy miller registered with one of their associations, thus it is eligible for AKC registration and bingo, a mongrel dog with a mutt pedigree appears in the AKC Stud Book!

 Were you aware that several breed clubs have had problems with AKC registered dogs showing up with seriously corrupted DNA?
 What are the legal ramifications and cost of getting the corrupted dogs out of the studbook once they’re in there?
-If the breed clubs don't force AKC to remove mongrelized entries from the stud book, then what does that do to the club's integrity, Code Of Ethics, and Bylaws?
-Are the Parent Clubs liable for fraud?
+If the breed clubs don't force AKC to remove mongrelized entries from the stud book, then what does that do to the Parent Breed Club's integrity, Code Of Ethics, and Bylaws?
+Is AKC (or the Parent Club) liable for fraud?

 Think about this: When we register a litter or purchase and register a dog, we pay for that service.
 Show and Hobby Breeders, who in fact are the backbone of the AKC structure, then pay over $30 for a certified pedigree on the dog we just paid to be registered.
 New twist we’re told is a “partially completed pedigree” for under $20.

 But back to the FSS (Foundation Stock Service) which, ironically, this journalist caused to be initiated by importing an Akita from England that was Japan Kennel Club registered.
-People and clubs seeking to have their breed recognized by AKC are told “One of the most serious concerns for any breed is the integrity of its pedigree and ownership records.
+People and clubs seeking to have their breed recognized by AKC are told “One of the most serious concerns for any breed is the integrity of its pedigree and ownership records."
 For many fanciers, the ultimate goal is full AKC recognition.
 There are several criteria that must be met in order to achieve this plateau.
-Often, the biggest hurdle is creating and maintaining accurate records.”
+Often, the biggest hurdle is creating and maintaining accurate records.

 The point here is one of hypocrisy.
-Why would the American Kennel Club recommend protocol to a foreign registry that it steadfastly refuses to abide by?
+Why would the American Kennel Club recommend protocol to a foreign registry that AKC steadfastly refuses to abide by?
 The answer is probably money and connections but here’s what AKC said “In order to insure the integrity of their registry, NGKC signed an exclusive contract with The American Kennel Club® (AKC) to provide registration services that include positive microchip identification of the registered dogs and DNA testing to assure the correct parentage of all NGKC registered litters and all dogs being exhibited at NGKC shows.”

 Who knows what the monetary compensations were but back then, it could not possibly have been just new registration fees because even with Lana’s valiant trips to the hinterlands of China, there were very few dogs of pure enough parentage to be FSS registered.
-Perhaps it was event service fees or the sale of Certified Pedigrees which we’re told boosted the AKC’s annual income by $6,250,000 in 2013 alone.
+Perhaps AKC hoped to benefit from event service fees or the sale of Certified Pedigrees which we’re told boosted the AKC’s annual income by $6,250,000 in 2013 alone.

 The regular registration certificate means nothing unless the Stud Book records are accurate.
-Since we know on the whole they are not, then both the registration certificate and Certified Pedigree constitute criminal fraud.
+Since we know on the whole they are not, then both the registration certificate and Certified Pedigree may constitute criminal fraud.
 The individual amount hardly meets the definition of petty theft but the $$millions generated by registration certificates and certified pedigrees are significant.
 We can’t blame the AKC staff if there are mistakes that affect a breed’s gene pool.
 We can’t blame the breeder who thought the dog was “pure bred” but we can blame AKC for knowing selling false certificates.

 But hold on, what if AKC required DNA certification on any dog producing or siring a first litter.
-Yes, just one litter because the genetic downstream if just one puppy from that litter falls in the wrong hands, well, it is incalculable.
+Yes, just one litter because the genetic downstream if just one puppy from that litter falls in the wrong hands, well, the damage and betrayal of trust is incalculable.
 AKC knows that.
 We can assume the financial wizards have calculated the loss of income from requiring DNA against the certain loss of registration income from the one-litter family pet multiplied by thousands of those litter registration per year.

 Some would say it is now impossible to fix the AKC Stud Book.
 AKC claims to be the country’s biggest and best registry yet it refuses to adopt the recommendation of the High Volume Breeders Committee submitted to the board in November, 2002.
 It was simple.
 “Setting a 5-year goal of having DNA on file for every sire and dam in the AKC registry.”

-Quit making excuses and use the tools almost all purebred animal registries use, from alpacas, to pigs to goats, to Zebroids.
+If the American Kennel Club wanted to correct mistakes of the past, there is only one choice.
+Quit making excuses and use the tools almost all purebred animal registries use, from alpacas to pigs to goats to Zebroids.
 The AKC stud book could and should be among the most authentic and reliable in the animal world.